-With the number of reported Lyme disease infections expected to reach record highs in 2017, Massachusetts General Hospital researchers are helping to meet the need for new diagnostic tools and treatments.
+With the number of reported Lyme disease infections on the rise, Massachusetts General Hospital researchers are helping to meet the need for new diagnostic tools and treatments.

 The work of John Branda, MD, and Allen Steele, MD, was recently featured on the Mass General Giving Website.
 Here is a brief summary of the article, which you can find in full here.

 Lyme disease is caused by the bacterium Borrelia burgdorferi (B. burgdorferi), which is transmitted to humans through the bite of an infected blacklegged tick, commonly known as a deer tick.
 The tick must be attached for 36 to 48 hours or more before the Lyme disease bacterium can be transmitted.